AladdinNullptr/aeon-asessment/README.md

 - Question 1: answer can be viewed in the [Calculator.tsx](app/calculator/Calculator.tsx) file
 - Question 2: answer can be viewed in the [Header.tsx](components/Header.tsx) file
+- Question 3: answer can be viewed in the [twoSum.ts](app/question3/twoSum.ts) file

 ## Running the app